-HAMBERGUESA DE CHIVO
+HAMBERGUESA DE CHIVO (GOAT HAMBURGER)

 MUSHROOMS AND STUFF… (I CAN’T REMEMBER WHAT IT WAS CALLED, BUT IT WAS REALLY GOOD).

 CRUJIENTE DE SALMON, QUESO DE CABRA, Y BOK CHOI.

 (CRISPY SALMON WITH GOAT CHEESE.)
 SALMON WASN’T CRISPY, JUST PASTRY IT WAS WRAPPED IN.

 Numbers in another language can sometimes cause confusion.
 San Geraldo ordered his tapas by number.
 Cuatro (Four), Once (Eleven), and Diez y Cinco (supposed to be, but not, Fifteen).
 Since he was pointing to the items as he ordered, the waiter nodded and took down the information.
 When Judy ordered, she followed San Geraldo’s lead and requested Diez y Cinco.
 The waiter was a bit further away.
 He hesitated and looked at me.
 I said she didn’t want both Diez y Cinco (Ten and Five), she wanted Quince (Fifteen).
 The waiter laughed.
 San Geraldo laughed.
 And Judy said, “Well, that’s what I get for following Jerry’s lead!”

 RESTAURANTE PLAZA, PLAZA DE ESPAÑA,

+HEADING BACK TO THE CAR.
 THE SCENIC ROUTE, A DIEZ-Y-CINCO–MINUTE WALK.

 It’s been a long time since we paid a visit to Mariposario de Benalmádena (Benalmádena’s Butterfly Park) just 10 minutes away by car (I guess it helps to have a car), so for Judy’s last day in Spain yesterday (she’ll be back in several months), we drove over and then went to lunch in Benalmádena Pueblo (the old village another 10 minutes away).
 I’ll share more of the park and pictures from our exceptional lunch.
 Today, it’s just butterflies.
 (Click the images to see the flying flowers.)